-The parameters $\alpha_{ir}$, $i=1,\ldots, N_r$ have the natural interpretation of individual effects which are news-outlet specific and capture the popularity of the outlet (the engagement of the audience with the newspaper).
-The latent variables $\mathbf{x}_{it}$ are realizations of the latent variables $\mathbf{X}_{it}$, $i=1,\ldots, N_r$ enter the log intensity through the squared Euclidean distance as suggested in \citet{gollini2016joint} and in \citet{AOASDangelo}.
+The parameters $\alpha_{i}$, $i=1,\ldots, N$ have the natural interpretation of individual effects which are news-outlet specific and capture the popularity of the outlet (the engagement of the audience with the newspaper).
+The latent features $\mathbf{x}_{it}$ are realizations of the latent variables $\mathbf{X}_{it}$, $i=1,\ldots, N$, and enter the log intensity through the squared Euclidean distance as suggested in \citet{gollini2016joint} and in \citet{AOASDangelo}.
 This accounts for a clearer representation of the proximity of news outlets on a latent manifold and leads to faster computational convergence compared to the standard Euclidean distance.
-Assuming $\beta_r>0$ lends an interpretation of similarity features to the latent variables.
+Assuming $\beta>0$ lends an interpretation of similarity features to the latent variables.
 The more similar the news outlets (the closer the nodes), the higher the number of commenters they tend to have in common.

-We also employ an observable political leaning proxy, $\ell_{irt}$, to provide additional information on the location of news outlets within the latent space.
+We also employ an observed political leaning proxy, {$L_{it}$}, to provide additional information on the location of news outlets within the latent space.
 This political leaning measure takes values between zero, denoting extreme left, and one, denoting extreme right (e.g., see \citealp{gentzkow2010drives, garz2020partisan}).
-Our modeling choice is to not include $\ell_{irt}$ in the log-intensity equation to preserve the tractability of the random graph model properties.
-Rather we assume that the political-leaning proxy $\ell_{irt}$ is driven by the same latent variables $\mathbf{x}_{irt}$ as appear in the network log-intensity.
+Our modeling choice is not to include $L_{it}$ in the log-intensity equation to preserve the tractability of the random graph model properties.
+Rather, we assume that the political-leaning proxy {$L_{it}$} is driven by the same latent variables $\mathbf{X}_{it}$ as appear in the network log-intensity.
 Since the leaning measure $L_{it}$ is continuous in $(0,1)$, a Beta-logistic regression model is assumed, which is a convenient and interpretable specification, although other choices can be used (e.g., see \citealp{branscum2007bayesian, Roberto2012}):